 This involves combining clinical expertise with a range of qualitative and quantitative sources of information to critically evaluate how a person meets or does not meet the criteria listed in the DSM-5-TR.
 The assessment will typically involve:

-In line with the Autism CRC Guidelines, the final stage of assessment is a feedback session to discuss the outcome and recommendations.
+In line with Autism CRC guidelines, the final stage of assessment is an optional feedback session to discuss the outcome and recommendations.
 Allow 30-60 minutes for this, either in person or over Zoom.

 Email me to enquire about diagnostic assessment